nrz/ylikuutio/README.md

 A: Some parts of Ylikuutio (shaders, some file loaders, etc.) are based on http://www.opengl-tutorial.org/ , which I really recommend for anyone interested in learning OpenGL programming.
-Ylikuutio also uses external libraries such as Chibi-Scheme, FastNoiseSIMD, GLEW, GLFW, GLM, and pugixml.
+Ylikuutio also uses external libraries such as TinyScheme, FastNoiseSIMD, GLEW, GLFW, GLM, and pugixml.
 The rest is written from scratch.

-Q: Why Chibi-Scheme is chosen as the scripting language of Ylikuutio?
+Q: Why TinyScheme is chosen as the scripting language of Ylikuutio?
-A: I like Lisp-family languages and Chibi-Scheme fulfils my requirements related to a small size and a suitable license.
+A: I like Lisp-family languages and TinyScheme fulfils my requirements related to a small size and a suitable license.

 ## Implemented functionality